cdeln/lexref-clj/README.md

 For example, let-expressions are implemented like this.
 See `lexref.core` for the implementation.

-If a list head symbol is not registred as above and is not a macro, then it is assumed to be a function, which are all automatically handled by the library.
+If a list head symbol is not registred as above and is not a macro, then it is assumed to be a function, which is automatically handled by the library.

+Finally, `lexref.core/with-lexref-sym` is a symbolic function version of the `with-lexref` macro, which probably will come in handy if you write an extension.
+In general, any useful macro should have a symbolc function version (which the macro should be implemented in terms of!), in order to simplify meta programming.

 ## Contributing

 Currently this library have only been adapted to `libpython-clj`.
 Nevertheless, it is written to be customizable and easily integrated into other libraries as well.
-If you adapt this library and want to share it, please open an issue to discuss.
+If you adapt this library and want to share it, please open an issue to discuss how to integrate it.
-If you discover a bug, experience some unexpected behaviour or have an idea, please open an issue to discuss it.
+If you discover a bug, experience some unexpected behaviour or have some other idea, please open an issue as well.
 You can also contact me directly on the Clojurians Slack or Zulip.
 I'll create a channel/stream if it becomes necessary.

 ## License